'Just too much': Meet the uber-rich who want a wealth tax

 In 1999, when Trump was mulling a presidential bid for the Reform Party, he proposed a one-time tax of 14.25% on fortunes above $10 million, saying at the time that it could eliminate the national debt.

 "It's a win-win for the American people," Trump said then.
-Asked if the president still supports the idea, the White House did not respond.
+Asked if the president still supports the idea, the White House declined to comment Tuesday.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.